Founders: Dr. Sean Simpson, Dr. Richard Foster

 CEO: Dr. Jennifer Holmgren

-Key technologies: Artificial intelligence, cloud computing, machine learning, nanotechnology, robotics
+Key technologies: AI, cloud computing, machine learning, nanotechnology, robotics, software-defined security

 Industry: Carbon recycling

 Previous appearances on Disruptor 50 List: 3 (No. 15 in 2019)

 LanzaTech, a Chicago-based company launched in 2005, produces next-generation "advanced" fuels by recycling waste industrial gases like those produced from steelmaking and other heavy industrial processes.
 The company then takes these waste, carbon-rich gases to make ethanol, which can then be used for a range of low carbon products, including jet fuel.

 In early June the company announced the spin-out of LanzaJet to bring sustainable aviation fuel to the commercial market.
 The new company was started with commitments from Mitsui & Co., the Japanese trading and investment company, and Canadian oil and gas producer Suncor Energy to invest $85 million to back the first pilot and development-scale facilities that LanzaJet will be constructing.
 The first $25 million of the investment will be used to build a plant that can produce 10 million gallons of sustainable aviation fuel a year, as well as renewable diesel from sustainable ethanol sources.

 In August the company raised $72 million from Novo Holdings to help LanzaTech expand its technology.
 Since the company's solutions can separate chemicals from commodity price fluctuations, it's enabling a new way of doing business.
 For instance, producers of synthetic fibers or plastics who want to use waste as a resource can now react quickly to market cycles when sourcing chemicals from a LanzaTech facility.
 It also helps these businesses avoid the environmental, economic or social consequences of using fossil fuels.